PocketByte/LocoLaser/resource-json/README.md

     "filter" : (String value)
 }
 ```
-Properties description:<br>
+Properties description:
 - **`type`** - String.
 Type of the resource.
 In case of JSON should be used value `"json"`.
 - **`res_name`** - String.
 Resource file name.
 Default value: `"strings"`.
 - **`res_dir`** - String.
 Path to resources directory.
 Default value: `"./locales/"`.
 - **`indent`** - Integer.
 JSON indent.
 Set this property to prettify result JSON.
 Default value: no indent.
 - **`filter`** - RegExp String.
 If defined, only strings with keys that matches RegExp will be written into resource.
-By default no filter.
+  By default, no filter.

 ### Plurals
 Plurals are supported in JSON resource implementation but with some restrictions.